 The law allows lawyers, NGOs and UNHCR to access detention centres.[1]
-Detained asylum seekers are entitled to maintain contacts with UNHCR, attorneys, relatives and organisations dealing with asylum issues or granting assistance (directly and by using correspondence and telephone calls).
+Detained asylum applicants are entitled to maintain contacts with UNHCR, attorneys, relatives and organisations dealing with asylum issues or granting assistance (directly and by using correspondence and telephone calls).
 Direct contact with UNHCR and organisations can be limited or restricted completely by the head of the detention centre if it is necessary to ensure safety and public order or to observe the rules of stay in the detention centre.
 The decision of the head of the centre is final.[2]
 The Head of the Office for Foreigners and UNHCR should be informed about it.[3]
 On the other hand, direct contact with NGOs by foreigners who are detained and have not applied for international protection, cannot be restricted according to law.[4]

 There are no limitations concerning the frequency of such visits.
-UNHCR Poland notes that they are not limited to accessing detention centres.
 The journalists and politicians have access to detention centres under general rules, they have to ask for the consent of the SG unit managing the detention centre.
-On the other hand, access to detention centres in Wędrzyn was more restricted than to other centres.

-In practice, NGOs which want to meet with more than one or with unspecified asylum seekers, monitor conditions in a detention centre etc. must ask the BG Commander in Chief in writing for permission to visit a detention centre.
-Since 2017, permission is authorized by the Border Guard Headquarters.
+In practice, NGOs which want to meet with more than one or with unspecified asylum applicants, monitor conditions in a detention centre etc. must ask the BG Commander in Chief in writing for permission to visit a detention centre.
+Since 2017, permission is granted by the Border Guard Headquarters.
 Nevertheless, visits are generally not limited to visiting hours.
-On the other hand, in 2021, 2022 and 2023 NGOs, which provided psychological assistance started to face problems in accessing the detention centres, i.e., in Wędrzyn, Lesznowola, Biała Podlaska or Kętrzyn.
+On the other hand, starting from 2021 and up to and including 2024 NGOs providing psychological assistance started to face problems in accessing detention centres, due to attitude of the Border Guards and lack of direct funding.
+Moreover, private visits by a psychologist to the detention centre are refused by the Border Guards.[7]

 Visits from relatives or religious representatives are authorised.
 Any visit should not last more than 90 minutes, but it can be prolonged in justified cases by the manager of the centre.
 Two adults have a right to take part in the meeting.
 The number of children is not limited.[8]
 Non-scheduled visitors as a rule do not have the possibility to meet with the asylum applicant (but the manager of the detention centre can make exceptions from the above-mentioned rules, especially when it is needed to maintain family ties and care for children).[9]